codearachnid/cache-enqueued-static-asset/readme.txt

 1. From the administration part of your site, navigate to Plugins -> Add New.
 2. Select the "Upload Plugin" button and hit "Choose File."
-3. When the popup appears select the improved-enqueued-asset-urls-x.x.x.zip file from your desktop.
+3. When the popup appears select the improve-enqueued-asset-urls-x.x.x.zip file from your desktop.
 (The 'x.x.x' will change depending on the current version number).
 4. Follow the on-screen instructions and wait as the upload completes.
 5. When the upload is finished, activate the plugin via the prompt.
 A message will show confirming a successful activation.